 "The 3B8 cohort this year were amazing.
 At one point we considered dropping the design-and-build component of the module altogether given the lockdown restrictions, but the students surpassed our expectations.
 It was truly admirable to witness how they adapted in such difficult circumstances producing some of the best prototypes to date in this module.
 Dealing with ambiguity is a requirement in the modern-day engineer and it is satisfying to see that the future of engineering is in such capable hands", Assoc.
 Prof Bennett, module coordinator.

-Further information on the awards can be found on the Smarter Travel Campus Awards website.
 Further information on the winning projects and on the other 3B8 projects this year can be found on the UDI website.